Paulkie99/imm-jhse/README.md

 ## Test results

-The result files used to obtain the results reported in the paper are given in the `result_files` folder.
+The result files used to obtain the results reported in the paper for the test sets are given in the `result_files` folder.
-Submit these to the evaluation servers for the various datasets.
+Submit these to the evaluation servers for the various test datasets.

 ## Citation